What is a Master's Degree? Questions, Answers, and Advice

 Ultimately, you're the only person who can decide whether you should get a master's degree.
 The advantages listed next may help you with your decision.

 Education is never a waste of time.
 But with rising tuition and fees, you probably want to know exactly how you might benefit from obtaining a master's degree.
 Here are some of the potential advantages:

 1. More money

 For many people, investing in a master's degree pays off in the form of a higher salary.
-In fact, median weekly earnings for master's degree holders in the U.S. are nearly 20 percent higher than for those whose highest educational credential is a bachelor's degree.6
+In fact, according to the Bureau of Labor Statistics, median weekly earnings for master's degree holders in the U.S. are nearly 20 percent higher than for those whose highest educational credential is a bachelor's degree.

-Over the course of an entire career, that difference in salary can definitely outweigh the cost of getting a master's degree.
+Over the course of an entire career, that difference in salary could make up for the cost of getting a master's degree.

 2. Career advancement

 Many employers expect more from potential hires than they used to.
 For some professionals, earning a master's degree is also a critical step in transitioning to a higher position or a different career.
 For example, a biology graduate who wants to work as an occupational therapist will need to complete a master's program in occupational therapy.
 In situations like this, a master's degree provides opportunities to specialize in a particular field.